-The existing division of responsibility for aid programming between DG Development (ACPs) and DG External Relations (non-ACP excluding pre-accession), with implementation undertaken by Europe Aid and emergency aid provided by ECHO, has been subject to considerable criticism.
-The adoption of the Lisbon Treaty must inevitably lead to organizational change.
+The existing division of responsibility for aid programming between DG Development (ACPs) and DG External Relations (non-ACP excluding pre-accession), with implementation undertaken by Europe Aid and emergency aid provided by ECHO, had always been subject to criticism.
+The adoption of the Lisbon Treaty has led to organizational changes that address this issue.
 It identifies the reduction of poverty in developing countries as a goal of all external actions and "the reduction and, in the long-term, eradication of poverty" as a specific objective of development policy.
-The Treaty establishes a new High Representative for Foreign Affairs and Security Policy, who will also be Vice President of the European Commission and a member of the Council.
-How far the new High Representative will fulfill a coordinating role (the 'framework' model) or will extend its authority to all aspects of EU external relations for all regions, under the guise of the EEAS, remains to be seen.
+This specific commitment is reflected in the new organisational structure that has followed from the creation of the position of High Representative for Foreign Affairs and Security Policy, who will also be Vice President of the European Commission and a member of the Council.
+The High Representative is to be supported by the EEAS, which will have responsibility for all geographical aid allocations (both EDF and DCI) through the preparation of multi-annual country and regional development plans and their respective National and Regional Indicative Programmes.